 Robert Baker received a BS degree from Brigham Young University in 2007 and a MS degree from Brigham Young University in 2008.
 He received his PhD from Gabor Somorjai at the University of California, Berkeley in 2012 where his dissertation research focused on electronic activation of surface chemical reactions at the metal-support interface.
 From 2012 to 2014 he performed postdoctoral research with Stephen Leone studying ultrafast electron dynamics and interfacial charge transfer in metal oxides using transient x-ray absorption spectroscopy.
 He has been an assistant professor at The Ohio State University since July 2014.
 He has received the Air Force Office of Scientific Research Young Investigator Award and the Department of Energy Early Career Award.

-Ultrafast Soft X-Ray Spectroscopy
+Ultrafast X-Ray Spectroscopy of Surfaces

 A complete list of publications can be found here.

 S. Biswas, J. Husek, S. Londo, E.A.
 Fugate, L. R. Baker, “Identifying the Acceptor State in NiO Hole Collection Layers: Direct Observation of Exciton Dissociation and Interfacial Hole Transfer Across a Fe2O3/NiO Heterojunction,” Physical Chemistry Chemical Physics, 20, 24545–24552 (2018).

 S. Biswas, J. Husek, S. Londo, L. R. Baker, “Ultrafast Electron Trapping and Defect-Mediated Recombination in NiO Probed by Femtosecond Extreme Ultraviolet (XUV) Reflection-Absorption Spectroscopy,” Journal of Physical Chemistry Letters, 9, 5047–5054 (2018).